 Bentley Library, Michigan Historical Collections: Project Director of Williams Oral History Project (1980 to 1982).

-Asylum and "Credible Fear" Issues in U.S. Immigration Policy, Congressional Research Service (2011).
+U.S. Immigration Policy: Chart Book of Key Trends, Congressional Research Service (2013).
 (Available through Amazon Books and E-Kindle).

-Overview of Immigration Issues in the 112th Congress, Congressional Research Service (2011).
+Permanent Legal Immigration to the United States: Policy Overview, Congressional Research Service (2012).
 (Available through Amazon Books and E-Kindle).

-U.S. Immigration Policy on Temporary Admissions, Congressional Research Service (revised 2011).
+Immigration of Foreign Nationals with Science, Technology, Engineering, and Mathematics (STEM) Degrees, Congressional Research Service (2012).
 (Available through Amazon Books and E-Kindle).